Channel Island Near-shore Fish Spawning Reef: Improving Fish Habitat and Resilience

 • Healthy fish populations and diverse habitats are key to a strong, resilient Saginaw Bay.

-• Site was identified through bottom mapping, sediment sampling, and computer models of wind, wave, and sediment movement.
+• Location was identified through bottom mapping, sediment sampling, and computer models of wind, wave, and sediment movement.

-• Site is located in an area with minimal contaminant concerns and met criteria for environmental safety.
+• Reef is located in an area with minimal contaminant concerns and met criteria for environmental safety.

-• Reef would promote successful reproduction for multiple native fish species.
+• Reef promotes successful reproduction for multiple native fish species.

-• Firm substrate would provide a solid foundation for the reef.
+• Firm substrate provides a solid foundation for the reef.

-• High wave energy would keep sediment from settling onto reef.
+• High wave energy should keep sediment from settling onto reef over time.

-• Would complement existing Coreyon reef by providing nearshore habitat with connected nursery habitat nearby.
+• Complements existing Coreyon Reef by providing nearshore habitat with connected nursery habitat nearby.

 Goals: